 2.5.2.
-Operation of new rolling stock in tunnels (clause 7.2.4)
+Operation of new rolling stock in existing tunnels (clause 7.2.4)

-The Table 4 below provides some guidance regarding the compatibility between new rolling stock and both new and existing tunnels
+The Table 2 below provides some guidance regarding the compatibility between new rolling stock and existing tunnels.

-New Rolling Stock category

-(including when relevant the dispositions corresponding to specific cases)
+New Rolling Stock category (including when relevant the dispositions corresponding to specific cases)

-, 5, , , , , , , , , , , , , , , , , , Characteristics of tunnel Cat A Cat B New Tunnels Length < 5 km without ERP inside the tunnel ОК ОК Length from 5 km to 20 km without ERP inside the tunnel Not OK ОК Length from 5 km to 20 km with ERP every 5 km inside the tunnel ОК ОК Length > 20 km with ERP every 20 km inside the tunnel Not OK ОК Length > 20 km with ERP every 5 km inside the tunnel ОК ОК Existing tunnels Length < 5 km ОК ОК Length from 5 km to 20 km Length > 20 km OK under conditions described in clause 7.2.4 ОК
+Characteristics of tunnel Cat A Cat B

+Existing tunnels

+Length < 5 km ОК ОК

+Length from 5 km to 20 km

+Length > 20 km OK under conditions described in clause 7.2.4 ОК

-Table 4 Compatibi ity between new rolling stock and both new and existing g tunnels ,
+Table 2 Compatibility between new rolling stock and existing tunnels